swiftlang/swift-evolution/visions/webassembly.md

 developed by [W3C](https://w3.org).
 An implementation of a WebAssembly virtual machine is usually called a *WebAssembly runtime*, or an [*embedder*](https://webassembly.github.io/spec/core/intro/overview.html#embedder).

+One prominent spec-compliant implementation of a Wasm runtime in Swift is [WasmKit](https://github.com/swiftwasm/WasmKit).
+It is available as a Swift package, supports multiple host platforms, and has a simple API for interaction with guest Wasm modules.

 An application compiled to a Wasm module can run on any platform that has a Wasm runtime available.
 Despite its origins in the browser, it is a general-purpose technology that has use cases in client-side and server-side applications and services.
 WebAssembly support in Swift makes the language more appealing in those settings,